localgovdrupal/docs/docs/src/blog/openreferral.md

 canonicalUrl: "https://localgovdrupal.org/blog/localgovdrupal-openreferraluk"
 ---

-# Open Referral and LocalGov Drupal
+# Open Referral UK and LocalGov Drupal
 ## Collaborating and Sharing resources
 LocalGov Drupal facilitates councils working together to share the best practice for building a platform to communicate content.
 Open Referral is an agreed standard for sharing content about community services.
 Combining Open Referral in LocalGov Drupal is an obvious win.